 2019 marks the 200th anniversary of the immigration of 180 Welsh men, women and children to New Brunswick and the establishment of the Welsh settlement of Cardigan, located 25 km north of Fredericton.
-The Central New Brunswick Welsh Society and the New Brunswick Welsh Heritage Trust will be sponsoring numerous activities throughout 2019 to celebrate the bicentenary, one of which is the publication of short narratives which help us understand the stories of the Welsh settlers.
+The Central New Brunswick Welsh Society and the New Brunswick Welsh Heritage Trust has sponsored numerous activities throughout 2019 to celebrate the bicentenary, one of which has been the publication of short narratives which help us understand the stories of the Welsh settlers.
 The narratives are based on research gleaned from a multitude of sources, including Dr. Peter Thomas’ landmark book Strangers from a Secret Land, census data, vital statistics, newspaper accounts, land registry documents and many other collections that have been indexed and shared on-line.
 We have done our best to accurately portray the life and times of the Welsh settlers but realize that because this is a work in progress, there may be errors and omissions.
 All contributions of new information will be gladly received!
-We hope you enjoy the narratives as we share them from time to time during the upcoming year.
+We hope you enjoy the narratives as we share them from time to time during the 2019 year.

 The Albion, owned by the Davies family of Cardigan, was built in 1815 in Milford Haven by William Roberts, brother-in-law to Captain Llewelyn Davies.
 The Albion was the first Davies ship built specifically for the high seas.
 It was the largest of the Davies ships, measuring 72 feet from end to end and 22 feet 3 ½ inches at its widest point.

 The Albion was a brig, a sailing vessel with two square-rigged masts.
 Brigs were fast and maneuverable, which made them the ship of choice for naval warships and merchant vessels.
 Its shortcoming was its need for a large crew to handle the rigging, along with the need for a skilled captain to effectively manage sailing into the wind.